okilimnik/agatha/README.md

-# Agatha, e-governance, e-voting blockchain based system
+# Agatha, e-voting system

 ## Roadmap
-1. Write a webrtc signaling server and client for p2p messaging - done.
+1. Webrtc signaling server and client for p2p messaging - [done](https://github.com/mdn/samples-server/tree/master/s/webrtc-from-chat).
-2. Implement STUN/TURN server within the signaling server
+2. STUN/TURN server within the signaling server - [done](https://github.com/Atlantis-Software/node-turn).
-3. Make the server to work as client as well.
-4. Select a consensus for blockchain.

-Known consensuses:

-Proof-of-Work (PoW)
-Proof-of-Stake (PoS)
-Delegated Proof-of-Stake (DPoS)
-Byzantine Fault Tolerance (BFT)
-Proof of Burn
-Proof of Brain
-Direct Acyclic Graphs (DAGs) – IOTA’s Tangle is a type of DAG Proof of Elapsed Time (PoET)
+3. Consensus.
+4. Identity system.
+5. Privacy-preserving computation problem in e-voting can be resolved simply by taking assumption that voting will take place at a particular time within a short (a few minutes, maybe up to 15 minutes) interval.
+In that case there is no such problem at all.
+We don't need a whole day for election and a few days for calculation as it happens on usual elections, everybody now has a cell phone and GSM (or WiFi) network at hand and can vote in few seconds at home or at office.
+We only need to provide enough bandwidth and network stability.
+6. UI.

 ## Development
 Made with shadow-cljs.